 Modern Slavery Statement

 This statement sets out XPS Pensions Group plc’s zero-tolerance stance to modern slavery and human trafficking in our organisation and our supply chain.
 It applies to all businesses within the XPS Group, including third party suppliers with access to XPS Group or client property, systems or data and any other parties working on behalf of XPS Group.
-It relates to actions and activities undertaken during the financial year 1 April 2024 to 31 March 2025.
+It relates to actions and activities undertaken during the financial year 1 April 2025 to 31 March 2026.

 We acknowledge our responsibility to uphold ethical standards and are committed to work to the highest professional standards to ensure compliance with all laws and regulations applicable to the organisation.
 Our suppliers are expected to adhere to the same high standards.

-Our business
+Our Business

 XPS Pensions Group plc is listed on the London Stock Exchange Main Market and consists of several limited company subsidiaries.
 As a leading pensions, investment consulting and administration firm, XPS Group specialises in the UK pensions and insurance sectors.
-XPS combines expertise, insight and technology to support the needs of over 1,500 pension schemes and their sponsoring employers, both on an ongoing and project basis.
-We provide pensions administration services for over one million members and provide advisory services to schemes and corporate sponsors in respect of schemes of all sizes, including 88 with assets over £1bn.
+XPS Group combines expertise, insight and technology to support the needs of over 1,500 pension schemes and their sponsoring employers, both on an ongoing and project basis.
+We provide pensions administration services for over one million members and provide advisory services to schemes and corporate sponsors in respect of schemes of all sizes, including 86 with assets over £1bn.

-We have over 1900 employees based in 15 locations across the UK.
+We have over 2,000 employees based in 15 locations across the UK.

 Our Purpose and Values